Skip to main content

 For projects that require the purchase of certain types of equipment and/or regulated/controlled goods it is your responsibility to ensure that proper training is taken prior to these purchases, whenever possible.
 Visit Environmental Health and Safety (EHS) for more information, the EHS Guideline for Training Requirements and to access the free training through Moodle.
 Funding may be withheld until proper training is taken.
 If training has already been completed, please include the certification confirmation with your application and/or claim if already approved for funding.

-Applications will be reviewed by the Special Projects Sub-Committee (membership details below).
+Applications will be reviewed by the Special Projects Sub-Committee (see below for details).

-• The extent to which the project raises social, political, educational or cultural awareness in the student body and engages students in these contexts.
-In its deliberations, the Council will consider both breadth and depth of engagement.
+• Measures how the project raises social, political, educational, or cultural awareness and engages students.
+Council evaluates both breadth and depth of engagement.

-• The impact of the project on Concordia students and the Concordia community.
-In its deliberations, the Council will consider both breadth and depth of impact.
+• Assesses the project's impact on Concordia students and the community.
+Council evaluates both breadth and depth of impact.

-• The budget should be realistic based on the objectives of the project.
+• Realistic based on the objectives of the project.

-• The budget should demonstrate a need for the requested funds and not include unnecessary or extravagant expenses.
+• Demonstrates a genuine need for requested funds, avoiding unnecessary or extravagant expenses.

 • Budgets should not be inflated.

-• CCSL will favour projects that are financially accessible to students.
+• Favors projects that are economically feasible for students.

-• CCSL will prioritize initiatives that occur on or around Concordia’s campuses over projects that involve travel outside of the Montreal area.
-Any projects involving travel must demonstrate local impact on Concordia students.
+• Prioritizes initiatives on or near Concordia’s campuses over projects requiring travel outside Montreal.
+Travel projects must show local impact on Concordia students.

 • Only high-quality scans or photos of original, itemized receipts will be accepted for reimbursement.

-• Honoraria, such as for guest speakers, must be paid directly by the university to the individual(s) providing the service.
-You cannot pay the individual directly and then be reimbursed by the university.
+• Honoraria, like those for guest speakers, mustbemust be paid directly by the university to the individual(s) providing the service.
+Payments by the applicant followed by reimbursement are not permitted.

 All eligible applications will be reviewed by the CCSL Special Projects Sub-Committee made up of the following members: